AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

    FTP uses port 21, plus a range of additional ports for data transfer.
 As a security best practice, you should eventually remove this unnecessary access through your firewall.

+### Step 5: Ensure that scheduled Data Feeds and Data Warehouse requests are being delivered correctly.

+After updating each existing Data Feed and Data Warehouse request to use the new SFTP account and location, wait for the next scheduled delivery.
+Verify that data arrives at the new destination as expected.

-### Step 5: Rotate the passphrase on the upgraded SFTP server
+### Step 6: Rotate the passphrase on the upgraded SFTP server

 After upgrading an FTP server to SFTP, you must also rotate the SFTP passphrase, as described in the following section, [Rotate your SFTP passphrase](#rotate-your-sftp-passphrase).